 - “Tie a Yellow Ribbon Round the Ole Oak Tree” (Tony Orlando)

-- “Travelin’ Soldier” (Dixie Chicks)
+- “Travelin’ Soldier” (The Chicks)

 - “You Belong with Me” (Taylor Swift) The official video for this song tells a story.
 In his article “Beyond the Gap Fill: Dynamic Song Activities for Song in the ESL Classroom,” Nico Lorenzutti describes a summarizing activity called “Pair Watching” (Activity 7) and uses this song as an example.
-His lesson plan is on his website, ROH Press, as a PowerPoint.